ELAC

 The Oxford Institute For Ethics, Law and Armed Conflict

-The Oxford Institute for Ethics, Law and Armed Conflict is an interdisciplinary research institute based at the Blavatnik School of Government.
+The Oxford Institute for Ethics, Law and Armed Conflict (ELAC) is an interdisciplinary research institute based at the Blavatnik School of Government.

 It looks at different aspects of armed conflict from the perspective of law, international relations and philosophy.
 Our aim is to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict.